ian-whitestone/ian-whitestone.github.io/_posts/2021-01-11-zappa-serverless-docker.md

 zappa update lambda_docker_flask -d XXXXX.dkr.ecr.us-east-1.amazonaws.com/lambda-docker-flask:latest
 ```

 And that's it.
 If you have any questions, you can join the [Zappa slack workspace](https://zappateam.slack.com/) or comment below.
+Thanks for reading!

 <hr>